J-N-R/SET-File-Editor/README.md

 ## Features
 * A modern, sleek interface powered by Google's material design.
-* Simple interactions pioneered through an abstractified view.
+* Simple interactions pioneered through an abstract view.
 * Smart objects only show properties that they need to, while translating confusing ones.
     * *(See the footnote)*
 * Easy to create, modify, and delete objects.